 sandra dee fletcher, linda fletcher, mathew mark fletcher, michael david fletcherWayne Jones, Michael Fletcher, myself, and Tommy Jones.
 Fixing up the Kentucky farm house that Tommy Jones and his family moved to from Troy Michigan.
-They went from living in a nice suburban Detroit home with hot and cold running water and indoor plumbing, to a large broken-down farm with only cold running water in the kitchen sink and NO INDOOR BATHROOM for several years.
+They went from living in a nice suburban Detroit home with hot and cold running water and indoor plumbing, to a broken-down old farm with only cold running water in the kitchen sink and NO INDOOR BATHROOM for several years.
 They fixed it up over several years and added a bathroom, but no septic tank.
 The waste ran out of a PVC pipe down the side of the hill and into a large pasture.
 This is pretty common in the mountains and was never a sanitary issue since they had a large farm.
 When we visited, we camped in their yard, slept in a tent and used the out-house which was still in use.
 As a teen, Tommy came back to Detroit to work for my dad several summers as well as on the assembly line at Chrysler.
 When we visited them Kentucky, I sat on the back of a tobacco setter, pulled by a tractor, and helped set out tobacco plants on my cousin's farm.
 A few times my dad and I drove to Kentucky to get cousin Tommy in the spring.
 While there, we sometimes helped set out a little tobacco and other crops, then went back to Detroit to work for my dad all summer and then brought Tommy back to Kentucky for the fall harvest and to strip tobacco.
 Chad Berry PhD refers to shuttle migration in his book, Southern Migrants, Northern Exiles.